-We do not celebrate student birthdays during instructional time.
+We do not celebrate student birthdays during instructional time but have a special announcement in the morning and each child receives a book and birthday pencil on or near their birthday.
 Birthday treats may be accepted if prior arrangements are made with the classroom teacher, the teacher agrees to distribute the treats, and the treats meet our criteria.
 Please do not send items such as balloons or flowers to the school for your child.
+If your child is passing out invitations at school for a party, one must be given to all students in the class.